simondlevy/Hackflight/README.md

-To make it easy to develop flight firmware using Arduino-compatible microcontrollers, Hackflight is laid out as an Arduino library; however, the core flight-control algorithm is hardware-independent, and all Arduino-specific code is restricted to the subclasses of the <b>Board</b> class and to source files labeled <b>arduino.h</b>.
+To make it easy to develop flight firmware using Arduino-compatible microcontrollers, Hackflight is laid out as an Arduino library; however, the core flight-control algorithm is hardware-independent.

 ## Design principles